Cross-Modal Distillation for RGB-Depth Person Re-Identification: Results and Discussion

 \subsection{Comparison with State-of-the-Art Methods}

-In this section the results from section \ref{sec:crossdist} are taken into a broader scope.
-Therefore, a comparison to existing methods for cross-modal person re-identification will be taken.
-Additionally to the presented deep neural network structures for cross-modal person re-identification several methods based on hand-crafted features will be evaluated for the task.
-Hence, in the following the WHOS feature extractor \cite{Lisanti2015} and the LOMO feature extractor \cite{liao2015person} will be investigated.
-The same features will be extracted for both modalities.
-The features are compared on basis of Euclidean distance and the additional metric learning step Cross-view Quadratic Discriminant Analysis (XQDA).
-Additionally, the matching of Eigen-depth and HOG/SLTP features as reported by \cite{zhuo2017} is included in table \ref{sotabiwi} for the BIWI dataset.
+In this section the results from section \ref{sec:crossdist} including the optimization in \ref{sec:embsize} are taken into a broader scope and are compared to existing methods for cross-modal person re-identification.
+As deep learning based methods, one-stream network and zero-padding network as of \cite{wu2017} are analyzed.
+Additionally, a two-stream network similar to ~\cite{ye20181,ye20182} is evaluated.
+All deep neural network based methods are based on a Resnet50 architecture with an embedding size of 128 to fair comparison.
+The results of our proposed approach with embedding size 128 is reported in our previous work.
+Now, through the ablation study, the optimal embedding size for both datasets is obtained and reported in table 3 and 4, respectively, with and without cross-modal attention.
+As conventional approaches the WHOS feature extractor \cite{Lisanti2015} and the LOMO feature extractor \cite{liao2015person} will be investigated.
+The same features will be extracted for both modalities and are compared on the basis of Euclidean distance and the additional metric learning step Cross-view Quadratic Discriminant Analysis (XQDA).
+Additionally, the matching of Eigen-depth and HOG/SLTP features as reported by \cite{zhuo2017} and the local shape method \cite{uddin2019} is included in Table \ref{sotabiwi} for the BIWI dataset.

-Table~\ref{sotabiwi} presents the average accuracy of state-of-the-art and proposed networks for different scenarios on the BIWI dataset.
+Table~\ref{sotabiwi} presents the metrics of state-of-the-art and proposed networks for different scenarios on the BIWI dataset and in Table~\ref{sotapku} the results for the RobotPKU dataset are shown.
 First, it is apparent that the hand-crafted feature extractors lead to very low accuracy when matched in the Euclidean space.
 This is expected, as the modalities depth and RGB are heterogeneous and, hence, no direct comparison of hand-crafted features is possible.
-When applying the Cross-view Quadratic Discriminant Analysis (XQDA) the performance of the models based on hand-crafted features are significantly enhanced, while the LOMO features lead to the best results.
-These results also outperform the results from \cite{zhuo2017} for the Eigen-depth features combined with HOG/SILTP.
+When applying the Cross-view Quadratic Discriminant Analysis (XQDA) the performance of the models based on hand-crafted features are significantly enhanced, while the LOMO features leads to the best results.
+For the BIWI dataset, these results also outperform the results from \cite{zhuo2017} for the Eigen-depth features combined with HOG/SILTP and also the results of deep learning based methods zero-padding network and two-stream network.
+The deep learning based one-stream architecture is outperforming all methods based on hand-crafted features by at least 4\%/7\% for varying query and gallery in mAP accuracy for the BIWI dataset.
+Similarly, for RobotPKU it is superior by 1.3\%/1.9\%.
+Training with the cross-modal distillation idea enables an additional improvement compared to the one-stream network by 16.1\%/14.7\% for the BIWI dataset and 6.7\%/6.3\% for RobotPKU.